rathboma/rathboma.github.com/resume.md

 ### Foursquare, New York NY <span class="date">Nov 2010 - Present</span>
 #### Software Engineer - Data Infrastructure

-- Built and supported a Hadoop-based off-line data processing infrastructure.
+- Built and supported production batch data processing infrastructure using Hadoop (over 100TB).
-- Created Map/Reduce pipelines to ingest data, generate datasets, and feed production systems.
+- Created ETL pipelines in Map/Reduce to ingest 1TB of daily data, generate other datasets, and feed production systems.
 - Worked closely with other engineers to design and produce a suite of software tools to enable easy development and testing of data processing and machine learning algorithms.
-- Designed and built internal web tools to help non-engineers query and visualize large-scale datasets and processes.
+- Designed and built several internal web tools to help the whole company to query and visualize large-scale datasets.

 ### Drop.io, Brooklyn, NY <span class="date">May 2010 - Nov 2010</span>
 #### Software Engineer